EliCash82/mutantmoneyball/README.md

 | **PPI80s_oStreet** | Average price per issue for each X-Men member based on 2015 Overstreet Price Guide for issues published between 1980 and 1989. |
 | **PPI90s_oStreet** | Average price per issue for each X-Men member based on 2015 Overstreet Price Guide for issues published between 1990 and 1992. |

+---

-**UPDATE**: A CSV entitled `MutantMoneyballAppearanceData.csv` has been added to the collection.
+**v.
+1.2 UPDATE**: A CSV entitled `MutantMoneyballAppearanceData.csv` has been added to the collection.
 This shows exact issue numbers, year of release, and which X-Men team members appeared in each issue.
 This data was confirmed via a variety of sources, including but not limited to:
 * [UncannyXMen.net](https://uncannyxmen.net/)
 * [Marvel Fandom Database](https://marvel.fandom.com).